How to Add Motion Blur in DaVinci Resolve (Read This First!)

 • Split Transitions

-Let’s see how to add these transitions which have motion blur parameter.
+Let’s see how to add these transitions, which have motion blur parameters.

 • Under the “Edit” page, import your clips.